COVID-19 Info Hub

 If you do not have, or do not qualify for an exception – you will not be allowed to enter SickKids without a mask.

 If patients of any age are not able to wear a mask safely, they will not have to.
 If you are a family caregiver who has a legitimate medical condition that prevents you from wearing a mask, contact your SickKids health-care team before your appointment and request an exception.
-If approved, tell the screening staff that you have an exception, and they will give you a face shield to wear instead.
+If approved, tell the a member of your clinical team that you have an exception, and they will give you a face shield to wear instead.

 No exceptions to the Universal Masking Policy will be made for other types of visitors.